1300 088 065

 Yes, you can use the grant money as a deposit.
 However, some banks may not accept it as evidence of genuine savings so that you may need additional funds.

 The grant applies to new homes, including houses, townhouses, apartments, and substantially renovated properties.
 The maximum property value is $750,000.
+Established homes (ones that have been lived in before) are not eligible for the grant.

+You will need proof of identity, details of the property transaction, and possibly some financial information.
 We recommend speaking with a broker to find out what documents you need before applying for the grant.

+We recommend applying for the grant when arranging your home loan or before settlement.
 You can apply through your lender or directly with the government, but we recommend applying through a broker.
+We can fill out the form for you and ensure everything is correct before applying.

 No, there is no income test for the grant.
 However, you will still need to meet the bank’s lending standards.